TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/dashboard.md

 sudo yum install -y tyk-dashboard
 ```

-### Step 3: Confirm MongoDB or PostgreSQL and Redis are running
+### Step 3: Confirm Redis and MongoDB or PostgreSQL are running
-Redis should always be running:
+Start Redis since it is always required by the Dashboard.
 ```bash
 sudo service redis start
 ```
-Start MongoDB, if you are using it as the database:
+Then start either MongoDB or PostgreSQL depending on which one you are using.
 ```bash
 sudo systemctl start mongod
 ```
-or PostgreSQL:
 ```bash
 sudo systemctl start postgresql-13
 ```